 2. Custom Audiences based on Website traffic

-Facebook audiences based on web traffic allow you to create remarketing campaigns for anyone who have already engaged with your website.
+Facebook audiences based on web traffic allow you to create remarketing campaigns for anyone who has already engaged with your website.
 As mentioned earlier, these are high-value audience members as they are seeing your ads because they have already shown some interest in your brand.

 This requires you to install a Facebook pixel which you should know a little more about from reading this article.
 For help setting this up, read the detailed Pixel setup instructions from Facebook.
 Once the pixel is installed, you can go to the Audience Manager on Facebook and create a Custom Audience based on past website traffic.
 The image below indicates the different available website tracking options: